gvwilson/thirdbit/src/fiction/iffy/index.md

 She could see three different ways to make trouble if she could reach them, but she had no way to do that.
 Even if she did,
-they all had backups that had backups of their own.
+all their backups had backups of their own.
-The hovercraft was tough by design: someone could punch a dozen shots from a heavy-duty railgun right through it without slowing it down.
+The hovercraft was tough by design: a heavy-duty railgun could punch a dozen shots right through it without slowing it down.

 Private Norbu stood near the galley door and watched her eat.